SFDO-Tooling/CumulusCI/docs/deploy.md

                     replace: bar
 ```

-### Strip components using given xml file
+### Stripping Components with a `package.xml` Manifest

-Now, 'deploy' task will remove metadata components using given XML file.
-When the transformation is added to deploy task, it will compare components available in source folder with provided XML file and delete/modify component files which are not found.
-This is useful when selective components to deploy to org.
+This transformation allows you to deploy a subset of a metadata directory based on a `package.xml` manifest by removing unwanted components.
+It will compare components available in the source folder with a provided `package.xml` file and delete/modify component files which are not found.

 ```yaml
 task: deploy